Introduction

 os.system(cmd)

-For machine learning, we need multiple 3D structures of each isomer to capture conformational flexibility.
-I used RDKit’s ETKDG method:
+For machine learning applications, we need multiple 3D structures of each isomer to capture conformational flexibility.
+I used RDKit’s ETKDG method, which remains competitive with commercial alternatives:

 The Coulomb matrix encodes 3D structure in a rotation and translation-invariant way.
-Its eigenvalues should capture structural information.
-I used DScribe for calculations:
+Its eigenvalues should capture structural information while remaining invariant to molecular orientation.

 # Generate 1000 conformations per isomer for each alkane